 House Minority Leader Kevin McCarthy, R-Calif., who would be in line, currently, to replace Speaker Nancy Pelosi, D-Calif., appears to have seen it all coming.

-“Once you get past Thanksgiving and members go home, and they’re Democrats and they’ve been challenged before and they’re going to get beat up, Congress is not that great,” the longtime GOP lawmaker from California told Fox News during an interview in August.
+“Once you get past Thanksgiving and members go home, and they’re Democrats and they’ve been challenged before and they’re going to get beat up, Congress is not that great,” the longtime GOP lawmaker from California told Fox News in August.

 Pointing to the redistricting process following the 2020 Census, which also favors his party, McCarthy noted that House Democrats are going to have “new lines where they have to go meet new people.”